Teach Philosophy 101

 -

 Remember, we are educators, not intellectual property narcs.
 Students should experience consequences and we should maintain fairness to other students who do not cheat, but our primary job is to help students learn.
 Overly harsh penalties can cause students to focus more on the penalty than on what they have done.
+Further, focusing on detecting cheating is going to consume a lot of your time Focus on penalizing obvious cases.
+If you aren't sure, it may be best to let it go a revise your assignment for next semester in a way that might make cheating harder.

 -